Healthy Granola Bars for Kids from the Grocery Store

 Kashi TLC Chewy Trail Mix is low in saturated fat, has less sugar, and has a good amount of fiber.

-Although its calorie content is on the higher side compared to some granola bars, it’s still a reasonable amount for a snack.
+Although its calorie content is on the higher side compared to other granola bars, it’s still a reasonable amount for a snack.

-Add protein and calcium for a more nutritious, satisfying and filling snack, by pairing this granola bar with a 1/2 cup of milk.
+You could add protein and calcium for a more nutritious, satisfying and filling snack, by pairing this with a 1/2 cup of milk.

 Granola Bar | Key Nutrients | Watch Out! | ||